Skip to main content

 }

-The secret is shown only once at creation time.
-Save it immediately — you need it to verify every incoming signature.
-If you lose it, delete the subscription and create a new one to get a fresh secret.
+The secret is shown only once.
+Save it — you need it to verify signatures.
+Losing it means deleting the subscription and creating a new one.

 Per-request webhooks